 Whilst I give measurements for the sugar in my recipe, it really depends on what type of apples you are using and your personal taste.
 You could easily leave the sugar out all together, use sweet apples and just add extra spices for flavour.

 If you are not sure how much sugar you would like in your applesauce, add about 1/2 of the total amount, let it dissolve, stir and taste.
 If you need more add it, but if not the recipe is not going to be affected by having less sugar in.

-You can also use sugar substitutes or different sugars (like brown or light brown sugar, stevia, coconut sugar, maple syrup, honey, golden syrup etc.), but please bear in mind that the sugar you choose will impact the flavour of the applesauce.
+You can also use sugar substitutes or different sugars (like brown or light brown sugar, stevia, coconut sugar or coconut sugar substitutions, maple syrup, honey, golden syrup or maple syrup substitutions etc.), but please bear in mind that the sugar you choose will impact the flavour of the applesauce.